troessner/articles/draft-how-does-mutant-work.markdown

   end
 ```

-This now brings us to the topic of `subjects`.
+This now brings us to the topic of "subjects".

 ### Subjects